Skip to main content

 Miscellaneous, Training and mentoring, Proctology, Sustainability

-Chairs: Dale Vimalachandran (Chester) and TBA
+Chairs: Dale Vimalachandran (Chester) and Emma Carrington (London)

 • Reporting of diversity data in surgical randomised controlled trials of colorectal disease